SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/features/index.md

 ---
 title: Features
+redirect_from: /mobile-pay/other-features
 estimated_read: -
 card_overview: true
 description: |
-    In this section you find various resources for Swedbank Pay’s API Platform.
+    In this section you will find various resources for MobilePay Online.
 icon:
   content: remove_red_eye
 additional: true